ylhyra/ylhyra_content/not_data/content/course/a1/I_am.md

 The letter [[É]] is pronounced <Audio src="iD48.mp3" inline/>.
 It is not a single sound but two, being pronounced like "yeah" in English.

 The letter G in the word "ég" is a [[Soft G|'''soft G''']] sound.
 The soft G sound is often so soft that it completely disappears, and that is the case for the word "ég".
-You do not pronounce the "g" in "ég" at all, you just pronounce it as <pron>é</pron>.
+You do not pronounce the "g" in "ég" at all, you just pronounce it as {{pron|é}}.

 ==I am==
 "Ég er" means "I am".
 The letter '''[[R]]''' <Audio src="SpJM.mp3" inline/> is pronounced by tapping the roof of your mouth once quickly with the tongue, like the American pronunciation of ''au'''t'''umn'' or ''be'''tt'''er''.

-Remember that "ég" is just pronounced <pron>é</pron>.
+Remember that "ég" is just pronounced {{pron|é}}.

 ==Good==
 Like all other [[adjectives]], the word "good" changes its form depending on the [[gender]] of the person or word it's describing.
 There are three grammatical genders in Icelandic: he ([[masculine]]), she ([[feminine]]), and it ([[neuter]]).